 Learn more about Clinical Psy.D.
 Programs and Careers

-The Chicago School of Professional Psychology’s Psy.D. in Clinical Psychology programs prepare students for careers in a wide range of settings, including nonprofit, health care, community, and the government.
+The Chicago School’s Psy.D. in Clinical Psychology programs prepare students for careers in a wide range of settings, including nonprofit, health care, community, and the government.
 Building upon a strong base of coursework, theory, science, and practice, and guided by our practitioner-scholar faculty, our graduates are well prepared to provide assessment, intervention, and consultation to meet the needs of diverse populations.
-Learn more by visiting our clinical psychology program pages or complete the form below to request more information.